TGoeppel/dse.sdp/README.md

 > Hint: Find more information about the Simer [command options here](https://boschglobal.github.io/dse.doc/docs/user/simer/#options).

-### Connect a Remote Gateway Model to a Simulation running in Cloudspace
+### Connect a Remote Gateway Model to a Simulation running in Codespaces

-A Cloudspace can forward ports to allow remote connections to services running in that Cloudspace.
+A Codespace can forward ports to allow remote connections to services running in that Codespace.
 In particular these scenarios exist:

-1. Cloudspace running in a Web Browser: ports are forwarded via HTTP endpoints (i.e. URLs).
+1. Codespace running in a Web Browser: ports are forwarded via HTTP endpoints (i.e. URLs).
 This is not suitable for Simer based simuations as there is no support for HTTP endpoints (at this time).
-2. Cloudspace running in VS Code: ports are forwarded to local host.
-Local applications can connect to these ports and acces services running in the Cloudspace.
+2. Codespace running in VS Code: ports are forwarded to local host.
+Local applications can connect to these ports and acces services running in the Codespace.
 This **is** suitable for Simer based simulations.

-#### Connect VS Code to a Cloudspace
+#### Connect VS Code to a Codespace

 > Hint: Start the Codespace in a Web Browser first, then connect to the running Codespace from VS Code.